jellyfin/jellyfin.org/docs/general/server/media/_video-multipart.md

 ## Multiple Parts

-Content that are split into multiple files can be stacked together if named correctly.
+Content that is split into multiple files can be stacked together if named correctly.
 Files should be named as follows:

 ```txt
 Movie Name (2010)